themagicianking/coda/README.md

 - [x] Update CSS so that button highlight disappears after click
 - [x] Refactor `formatSong()` to support multiple artists
 - [x] Refactor annotations page to render all songs at once and display one at a time
+- [ ] Refactor requests to Spotify to not use request